 In 1888 a Mr. W.H.
 Hobson resided here.
 In 1908 Highfield House was the residence of Mrs. Steward.
 The last resident of Highfield House was a Mr J. Whittal – possibly James Whittall (d.1937) who is buried at plot 290.

-Highfield House was demolished around 1870 and Highfield Road and Victoria Road were extended to make way for social housing.
+Highfield House was demolished sometime around 1930 and Highfield Road and Victoria Road were extended to make way for new local authority housing.
 All trace of this grand villa has now gone, apart from the memorials in Rectory Lane Cemetery.

 Discover the memorials in Rectory Lane Cemetery with historical links to Highfield House